Can a grantee's mother witness a deed without a notary?

 Answer:

-Our information is that two subscribing witnesses are needed, and a notary is not required.
-Further, the mother of the grantee without a financial interest in the transaction would be considered 'disinterested' and would be an acceptable subscribing witness.
+Two subscribing witnesses are typically needed for a deed, and a notary is not required.
+The mother of the grantee, having no financial interest in the transaction, is considered 'disinterested' and can serve as an acceptable subscribing witness.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.